otternq/AutomaticFormAnnotator/README.md

 Requirements
 ----
-Automatic Form Annotator requires the [jSoup](http://jsoup.org/) .jar to be installed in /war/WEB-INF/lib/
+Automatic Form Annotator requires the [jSoup](http://jsoup.org/) .jar to be installed in /war/WEB-INF/lib/ this .jar is not stored in this GitHub repository and must be added manually

 Platform
 -----